humawork/wardrobe/README.md

 ## Requirements

 Atrs requires Ruby 2.4.0 or later.
-Read more about why here.
+Read more about why [here](#ruby-2.4).
+JRuby should be supported once [9.2.0.0](https://github.com/jruby/jruby/milestone/53) is released

 ## Installation